apache/dubbo-js/README.md

 });
 ```

-# How to trace dubbo2.js runtime system info?
+# How to trace dubbo-js runtime system info?

 ---